 - Are total fund fees transparent and not excessive?

 - Is the fund manager allowed to deviate from the glide path explained in the prospectus to make tactical (market-timing) adjustments?

-To summarize, lifecycle target date funds are becoming an increasingly significant component of most investors’ company retirement plans.
-It is important to research a particular fund, understand the potential risk-reward trade-offs, and how the fund allocation will evolves over time.
-On a final note, remember that lifecycle target date funds are long-term investments and probably not a suitable place to park funds needed to meet short-term goals.
-Also, use of these funds does not guarantee that the individual investor will be saving enough for retirement.
+To summarize, lifecycle target-date funds are becoming an increasingly significant component of most investors’ company retirement plans.
+It is important to research a particular fund, understand the potential risk-reward trade-offs, and how the fund allocation will evolve over time.
+On a final note, remember that lifecycle target-date funds are long-term investments and probably not a suitable place to park funds needed to meet short-term goals.
+Also, the use of these funds does not guarantee that the individual investor will be saving enough for retirement.

 By Christopher Parr, CFP® is a River Hill resident and President of Parr Financial Solutions Inc.